MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftFileExtensions.md

 ---
-author: mammerla
+author: JimSeaman42
-ms.author: v-jillheaden
+ms.author: mikeam
 title: Minecraft File Extensions ms.prod: gaming
-description: An overview of different file extensions
+description: "An overview of different file extensions and what they do"
 ---

 # Minecraft File Extensions